coisme/Pelion-GR-LYCHEE-camera/README.md

 1. Input your API key and click the **CONNECT** button.
 1. Select your GR-LYCHEE from the connected devices list and click the **ENABLE DEVICE** button.
 1. Click the **CAPTURE** button, then you'll get a photo from your GR-LYCHEE!

+Note that you can open only 1 channel per 1 API key.
+Don't open more than 2 pages by 1 API key.

+This web UI is tested on
+* Safari on Mac
+* Safari on iPhone
+* Chrome on Mac